hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 }
 ```

-#### ValueExtractor with Portable serialisation
+#### ValueExtractor with Portable Serialization

-Portable serialisation is a special kind of serialisation where there is no need to have the Class of the serialised object on the
+Portable serialization is a special kind of serialization where there is no need to have the class of the serialized object on the
 classpath in order to read its attributes.
 That is the reason why the target object passed to the `ValueExtractor.extract()`
 method will not be of the exact type that has been stored.
 Instead, an instance of a `com.hazelcast.query.extractor.ValueReader` will be passed.
 `ValueReader` enables reading the attributes of a Portable object in a generic and type-agnostic way.
 It contains two methods:

  * `read(String path, ValueCollector<T> collector)` - enables passing all results directly to the `ValueCollector`.
- * `read(String path, ValueCallback<T> callback)` - enables filtering, transforming and grouping the result of the read operation and manually passing it to the ValueCollector.
+ * `read(String path, ValueCallback<T> callback)` - enables filtering, transforming and grouping the result of the read operation and manually passing it to the `ValueCollector`.

-Here's the `ValueReader` contract:
+Here is the `ValueReader` contract:

 ```java
 /**